anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.md

 Like the
 [classical Functest containers](https://functest.readthedocs.io/en/stable-hunter/testing/user/configguide/configguide.html),
-all current test cases currently selected by Anuket leverages on [Xtesting](https://xtesting.readthedocs.io/en/latest/) which provides the common test case execution and the unified way to manage all the interactions with the CI/CD components and with third-parties.
+all current test cases currently selected by Anuket CNTT leverages on [Xtesting](https://xtesting.readthedocs.io/en/latest/) which provides the common test case execution and the unified way to manage all the interactions with the CI/CD components and with third-parties.
 Then all test jobs needed by